-At the United Nations (UN) General Assembly in October 2015, confronted with the global refugee crisis that has seen an estimated 68.5 million people in the world displaced, IOC President Thomas Bach announced the creation of the Refugee Olympic Team.Learn more
+At the United Nations (UN) General Assembly in October 2015, confronted with the global refugee crisis that has seen millions of people in the world displaced, IOC President Thomas Bach announced the creation of the Refugee Olympic Team.Learn more

 Following the success of Rio 2016, a Refugee Olympic Team (EOR) will participate for the second time, at the Olympic Games Tokyo 2020.

 Thanks to scholarships provided by the IOC, 49 promising refugee athletes from 11 countries are training hard in the hope of making it to the Tokyo 2020 Team, whose composition will be announced in 2021.
 The 49 Refugee Athlete Scholarship-holders come from 18 host countries – from Australia to Kenya, Europe and the United States – and represent 11 sports: athletics, wresting, judo, taekwondo, cycling, swimming, badminton, boxing, shooting, karate and weightlifting.

 - The Refugee Olympic Team official acronym is EOR, based on the French name: Équipe Olympique des Refugiés;

 - During the Opening Ceremony, the team will march with the Olympic flag in second position, immediately after Greece;

 - For all official representations of the team (including possible medal ceremonies), the Olympic flag will be raised and the Olympic anthem will be played;